 Michael Weinstein

-Program Founder & Director
+Program Founder & President

 Michael H. Weinstein has been in the basketball world from almost the very beginning of his time.
 As a young child he gravitated to the game shooting in the back yard.
 It was just him, his ball, his hoop and his great imagination and dreams.
 Over the years, he used basketball to keep himself on a positive track in life.
 Basketball helped him overcome many adversities.
 It taught him never to give up and always strive to do better.
 The game has meant and been a huge part of his life.
 No matter what has been going on….basketball has been his sanctuary.
 And with that said, he wants to help others fulfill their dreams and give them the tools to be successful and reach their potential in the not only in the game of basketball, but in the game of life.